Science

 We measure the impact of our Science curriculum against the expectation of curriculum intent through the following methods:

-• Use of Rising Star assessments to support work in class.
+- Use of Grammarsaurus assessments to support work in class.

-Policy, Long Term Plan, Knowledge Mats and Progression in Knowledge
+Long Term Plan, Progression in Knowledge, kills and vocabulary

 Cultural Capital in Science